ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-2.md

 ![MapR_3](/assets/hello-hdp/MapR_3.png)

 One of the crucial implementation details for MapReduce within the new YARN **system** that I’d like to point out is that we have reused the existing MapReduce **framework** without any major surgery.
 This was very important to ensure **compatibility** for existing MapReduce applications and users.
-Here is a short video introduction for YARN
+Here is a short video introduction for YARN.

 <iframe width="500" height="281" src="https://www.youtube.com/embed/wlouNFscZS0?start=147&amp;feature=oembed&amp;enablejsapi=1" frameborder="0" allowfullscreen="" id="player3"></iframe>